 - Uninsured/Underinsured (UM/UIM): Most insurance policies have uninsured/underinsured provisions.
 These will pay those covered by the policy for all personal injury damages; if the other driver is underinsured or has no insurance.
 This can include not finding a hit-and-run driver, so long as they were at fault in the accident.

 If a hit-and-run driver injures you or a loved one, you need to talk to an attorney.
 They can evaluate your circumstances and find all sources of compensation for your injuries.
 Don’t wait for the other driver to be found, act quickly and get the right advice.

-If you were involved in a crash similar to this one, contact us today for a free consultation and case evaluation.
+If you were involved in a crash similar to this one, contact our personal injury team today for a free consultation and case evaluation.
 RHINO Lawyers is the powerful, results-driven law firm, that takes Insurance Companies and Bullies “head-on!”
 We describe our bold modern approach to “Accident & Personal Injury Law” and “Our Personal Mission” to empower Florida’s families to “Take Charge!”